BartKim-J/Brik-Webapp/README.md

 2. Login and create a repository on https://hub.docker.com

-3. Pull down website code from bitbucket, run project with: `$ npm install && npm run develop`
+3. Pull down website code from bitbucket, run project with: `$ npm install`

 4. Make changes